gcc-mirror/gcc/gcc/config/arm/neon.md

 ;; Doubleword and quadword arithmetic.

-;; NOTE: vadd/vsub and some other instructions also support 64-bit integer ;; element size, which we could potentially use for "long long" operations.
-We ;; don't want to do this at present though, because moving values from the ;; vector unit to the ARM core is currently slow and 64-bit addition (etc.) is ;; easy to do with ARM instructions anyway.
+;; NOTE: some other instructions also support 64-bit integer ;; element size, which we could potentially use for "long long" operations.

 (define_insn "*add<mode>3_neon"
   [(set (match_operand:VDQ 0 "s_register_operand" "=w")